 As part of the Town of Claremont Strategic Community Plan "We are an open and accountable local government that encourages community involvement and strives to keep its community well informed."

 An important tool to assist us in achieving this goal is our regular newsletter; “Town Talk”.
 This publication is placed in the Post and Western Suburbs Weekly newspapers once a month.
 A quarterly, hard copy edition is to all Town of Claremont households and businesses.

-To view the Summer edition of our Town Talk newsletter click here
+To view the March edition of our Town Talk newsletter click here

 For past editions please refer to our Forms and Publications page.